|

 mind to that same sense of wonder as you experience a gemstone that

-transcends the mystery of color, to the magic of phenomenal
+transcends the mystery of color, to the magic of phenomenal Certain, special gemstones have the unique ability to display a

 majestic star pattern, the intriguing feline like cat's-eye, the